Hush little baby, don’t say a word …

-Again, more research on CBD for poor sleep is needed—but this substance has more apparent benefits for tackling excessive worry, racing thoughts, and apprehension.
+While continued research on CBD & sleep is underway - CBD has also been suggested to help reduce stress, excessive worrying, racing thoughts, and apprehension.
 And we all know the impact those things have on getting a good night’s rest.

-Show the Sunday Scaries the door—and really do those sleep hygiene steps!
+Show the Nighttime Scaries the door—and really do those sleep hygiene steps!

-Anxiety is a huge issue for a lot of individuals, and as we open up more and more about mental health, we come to realize just how many people struggle with it to some extent or another.
+Stress & anxiety cause significant issues for a lot of individuals, and as we open up more and more about mental health, we come to realize just how many people struggle with them to some extent or another.

 At night, we’re alone with our mind.
-And many times, our brain just needs a little nudge to take the edge off those nagging thoughts that aren't productive.
-Many people find that CBD can help soothe those racing thoughts and show them the door.
+And many times, our brain just needs a little nudge to take the edge off those nagging thoughts that aren't productive nor relaxing.
+Many people have found that CBD can help soothe those racing thoughts and show them the door.

 And that may help you get some damn sleep, especially if you follow some tried and true sleep hygiene tips:

-- Go to bed and get up at consistent times.
+- Consistency: go to bed and get up at consistent times

-Consistent rest and less anxiety go a long way toward improving life
+Less stress & consistent rest go a long way toward improving life

-Are you tired of lying awake all night staring at the ceiling and then feeling completely drained all day?
+Are you tired of lying awake all night staring at the ceiling and then feeling completely drained the next day?
 Would your brain just make up its mind?
 Either it wants sleep, or it doesn't.
 It's enough to give you whiplash.